dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) in Go involves encoding and decoding data between Go data structures and JSON format.
-This task is ubiquitous in web services and APIs, as JSON serves as a lightweight, text-based, and language-independent data interchange format, enabling simple data sharing across different programming environments.

 ## How to:
 In Go, the `encoding/json` package is your gateway to JSON manipulation, providing mechanisms to convert Go data structures to JSON (marshalling) and back (unmarshalling).
 Below are basic examples to get you started:

 ### Encoding (Marshalling)
 To convert a Go struct to JSON, you can use `json.Marshal`.
 Consider the following Go struct:

 ```go